kalleeh/gurum-api/README.md

     "Resource": "*",
     "Condition": {
         "StringEquals": {
-            "aws:ResourceTag/gureume-groups": "${aws:PrincipalTag/gureume-groups}"
+            "aws:ResourceTag/gurum-groups": "${aws:PrincipalTag/gurum-groups}"
         }
     }
 }
 ```

-1.2 Add the tag gureume-groups on each of the IAM roles you create.
+1.2 Add the tag gurum-groups on each of the IAM roles you create.
 The value should be equal to the Cognito group (tenant) you want them to have access to.
 This will dynamically give them permissions to all CodeCommit Repositories and CloudWatch Logs that are tagged with the same group value.

 ### 2. Configure Cognito